The Consumer Identity Crisis

 A recent Winterberry research survey indicates that about 50% of consumer businesses have intensified focus and plan to increase investments on Identity solutions.
 While segmentation and targeting on paid media remain the predominant use cases for consumer brands, cross-device and channel personalization plus measurement and attribution are expected to become areas of focus in near future.

 Identity Solutions: The past, present and future

-At its core, an identity resolution solution’s job is to continuously gather audience activity data from a disparate set of data sources, platforms and services to derive a cohesive, omni-channel identity and profile of each individual audience member.
+At its core, an identity resolution solution’s job is to continuously gather audience activity data from a disparate set of data sources, platforms, and services to derive a cohesive, omni-channel identity and profile of each individual audience member.
 However, the approach has been largely siloed so far with marketing channel specific identity platforms and strategies.
-CRM databases as custodians of first party customer and contact information, have been the mainstream identity platforms for direct marketing activations, primarily over email or direct mail.
+CRM databases as custodians of the first-party customer and contact information have been the mainstream identity platforms for direct marketing activations, primarily over email or direct mail.

 With the growth of digital marketing spend, Data Management Platforms (DMPs) that store digital audience behavior data to primarily support display ad buying use cases have come into prominence.
 However, their relevance is now questionable with walled gardens like Facebook and Google closing doors on them.
 The other growing channel of influence has been mobile data platforms to support mobile device & location-based engagement.

 To overcome the limitations of a disconnected, multi-channel approach that current Identity solutions like CRM databases or DMPs are constrained with, the focus is shifting to emerging modern solutions like Customer Data Platforms (CDPs) and Identity Graphs.
 These offer a unified, cross-touchpoint and omni-channel approach towards identity resolution and linking, enabling a fully harmonized, single view of the customer to the marketer.